 A few years later, Robert Bruce’s brother Charles sent a few leaves from the tea bush to the botanical garden in Kolkata where it was finally recognized as a variant of Camellia sinensis var assamica.

 Once the plant was classified as a variant of tea and its commercial potential was assessed, the British setup Assam Tea Company which acquired vast stretches of land in Assam and began large scale production of tea.
 It was the first-ever tea plantation which encouraged others to start their own.

 Types of Tea Grown

 There are two main kinds of Assam tea – orthodox and CTC tea.
 The difference between these two have been discussed in brief below –

 CTC Assam Tea – The name of this type of tea is a short form for its manufacturing process, which is – crush tear and curl.
-Unlike orthodox tea, the leaves go through a machine which crushes, tears and finally curls and rolls them into tiny pellets.
+Unlike orthodox tea, the leaves go through a machine that crushes, tears, and finally curls and rolls them into tiny pellets.